-I believe that many people must be familiar with the story about the woman of Samaria: When drawing water, the Samaritan woman ran into the Lordwho asked water of her.
+I believe that many people must be familiar with the story about the woman of Samaria: When drawing water, the Samaritan woman ran into the Lord Jesus who asked water of her.
 She then recognized that He was the coming Messiah in prophecy during their dialogue.

 Therefore, the Samaritan woman immediately laid down her water pot, and went into the city to testify to the Lord.
 She was wise, for she listened to the Lord’s words with her heart and thereby recognized Him.
 We should also pay attention to hearing God’s words like the clever Samaritan woman.
 Only in this way can we welcome the Lord’s return, just as the Lord Jesus said, “My sheep hear my voice, and I know them, and they follow me” (John 10:27).

 After I’m done reading this passage, I understand a lot.
-For too long, I just obsessively look to the day, hoping that I will be raptured into via the online chat window at the right bottom of the website or send an email to [email protected].
-Looking forward to your sincere reply and welcoming of the Lord.once the Lord comes again.
+For too long, I just obsessively look to the day, hoping that I will be raptured into the kingdom of heaven once the Lord comes again.
 Nevertheless, I have overlooked the most critical point—recognizing Lord’s voice like the clever woman of Samaria—on the subject of welcoming the Lord.
 Only in this way, we cannot be abandoned when the Lord comes again and keep pace with the Lamb’s footsteps.
-If you have other original knowledge and enlightenment on this Bible story, please feel free to share with us
+If you have other original knowledge and enlightenment on this Bible story, please feel free to share with us via the online chat window at the right bottom of the website or send an email to [email protected] Looking forward to your sincere reply and welcoming the second coming of the Lord.

 Do you want to welcome the Lord Jesus?
 Do you want to be raptured before the disasters?
 Our website provides messages about the second coming of Christ.
 Please click the button below to communicate online with us at any time.

 Bible Devotions: The Clever Samaritan Woman was last modified: January 21st, 2019 by Find the Shepherd